 What are the things you should take into consideration when looking for a stud?

 Note: If the first thing that enters your head is the price of stud services, then PLEASE DO NOT EVEN THINK ABOUT BREEDING YOUR DOG.
+Sorry for being harsh about this, and I do not mean to talk down to readers.
 Breeding requires an investment in time and resources, and you can’t expect good results by doing things on the cheap.

 Pedigree – The last thing you’d like to happen is to find a stud, only to find out that it is the full sibling or father of your own dog.
 The best person to help you with pedigree analysis will be the breeder of your dam, and the breeder/owner of the stud.
 Note that knowledgeable breeders know the characteristics of the different dogs appearing in their pedigrees.
 They can tell you how each one looks like, and they will also be familiar with the health risks that run in these lines.
 Remember that every dog is a carrier of something (yes, including your dog), which may be known or unknown.
 The point is if you are familiar with the risks in your own line, then you’d like to find a stud that does not carry the same risks.
 Another important note: if your schnauzer is not white, try to avoid mating with a stud with a white ancestor in its pedigree.